ssihvola/2048/README.md

 - Clean board after game over
 - Unit tests
 - Component tests
+- Backend: creating users, storing their data etc.

 # Bugs

-- Should calculate two numbers next to each other on one swipe, now calculates all the numbers on the row
+- Should calculate only two numbers next to each other on one swipe, now calculates all the numbers on the row/column